-3. The Configure TCP/IP screen will prompt you to assign an Internet Protocol (IP) address to the SGIconsole system so it can participate in your network, as well as a netmask (for example, 255.255.255.0).
-If your network uses DNS, fill in the default gateway (IP) and primary nameserver.
+3. The Configure TCP/IP screen will prompt you to assign an Internet Protocol (IP) address to the SGIconsole system so it can participate in your network, as well as

 After you have entered the information for each of these settings, click on OK.